atomiv/atomiv.github.io/content/_framework/leadership/overview.md

 * Note: each of the four empowerment practices mentioned above can be onerous to execute and undertake.
 Conceptually, the objective should be to find the optimal mix of minimum effort necessary for the required objective to be met.
 Practically, a way of determining this mix may involve determining whether you (and others) feel that the **processes are working for you** (which may indicate that processes are being executed effectively and efficiently), or whether you (and others) feel like you are **working for the process** (which may indicate that the processes are not being executed effectively or efficiently – and that further tweaking is required).

-### Promoting bravery (i.e. encourage discussion and action in difficult areas to achieve the goal)
+### Promoting bravery

+Encourage discussion and action in difficult areas to achieve the goal.

 * Where necessary to engage in difficult conversations and actions, start by acknowledging the challenging nature of the situation at hand (e.g. challenging internal organisational politics, perception of vested interests, divergent opinions on solution options, situations where the risk of failure is significant and/or has substantial consequences if risk is realised)